DylanMeeus/blog/content/posts/audio-from-scratch-pt7.md

 # Extracting data from batches

-Once we can split our frames into batches, we can call `BatchFrames(wave,x)` to get the requested batches of a given duration.
+Once we can split our frames into batches, we can call `BatchSamples(wave,x)` to get the requested batches of a given duration.
 Then, we can find the max amplitude over all of these and keep track of this over all batches.

 The setup code is the same as usual, where we parse an input file with [GoAudio](https://github.com/DylanMeeus/GoAudio).
-Except that now we'll also send the frames to the 'BatchFrames' function.
+Except that now we'll also send the frames to the 'BatchSamples' function.
 (Error handling ignored for brevity)

 ```go